dwu359/ml-portfolio-optimization/README.md

 ## CS7641 Project - Group #11
-# Predicting Markets with Social Media Sentiment
+# ML based Portfolio Management with Macro-Financial Indicators

 # I. Introduction

 ## Literature Review

 In the rapidly evolving financial markets, traditional investment strategies like the random walk theory are increasingly inadequate for risk management and return forecasting [1].
-Research has highlighted the importance of investor sentiment in stock price predictions, signaling a shift towards more dynamic analytical models [2].
+Research has highlighted the importance of macroeconomic factors significantly influence stock prices [2].
 The integration of machine learning into investment portfolio management was constrained until the 1990s by the lack of data and computing resources [3].
 However, technological advancements now enable the inclusion of non-financial information such as macroeconomic trends and social media sentiment into predictive models [4][5].
-This proposal advocates for the adoption of advanced analytics and machine learning to refine asset allocation, enhance risk management, and uncover deeper market insights.
-By leveraging comprehensive data analysis, our strategy aims to surpass traditional methods, offering a sophisticated, data-driven approach to investment portfolio management that aligns with contemporary market complexities.

 ## Dataset
 - Federal Interest rate [Link](https://fred.stlouisfed.org/series/DFF)